ben-kirby/Lift/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## API
 1. This app uses Firebase for userauthentication, and some elements will not work without API credentials.
-To sign up for Firebase go to `https://firebase.google.com/`.
+[Get a Firebase account here.](https://firebase.google.com/)
 2. Create a new project, and select `Add Firebase to your web app`
 3. In `src/app` create a new file named `api-keys.ts` and use the following format:

         export const masterFirebaseConfig = {